-Brief Papers: There are 8 possible brief papers on assigned topics; you must complete 4 of these.
+Brief Papers: There are 8 possible brief papers on assigned topics; you must complete 5 of these.
 Most will be thought papers that synthesize and comment upon a set of readings designed to stimulate thought, or respond to a particular question posed to the class.
 These papers must not exceed 2 pages, double-spaced (30% course grade), and should follow APA stylistic conventions (those who do not follow APA style will be penalized).
 These are due by 5 pm the day before the class.
 You have the opportunity to write an extra one to replace your lowest grade.

-Discussion Questions: Each student will be responsible for developing five discussion questions for one assigned class.
+Discussion Questions: Each student will be responsible for developing three discussion questions for one assigned class.
 Discussion questions should be posted to Canvas by 5 pm the day prior to the assigned class, and should span the assigned readings and generate class discussion.
 In class, all students should be prepared to respond to the discussion questions both orally and in writing (10% of course grade).

 Behavioral Self-Experiment: Each student will be asked to identify an observable behavior of their own to be modified (increased or decreased) and will develop a monitoring plan for that behavior, as well as an intervention plan based on the theories discussed in class and incorporating basic behavioral principles.
-Students will design and propose their behavioral self-experiment to Dr. Bearman (due no later than 3/2) and begin collecting data; a final write up including a functional model of the behavior, the intervention approach, relevant data and conclusions will be due on 4/16.
-The write-up should be no more than 3 pages, including tables or graphs (20% course grade).
+Students will design and propose their behavioral self-experiment to Dr. Bearman (due no later than 3/7) and begin collecting data; a final write up including a functional model of the behavior, the intervention approach, relevant data and conclusions will be due on 4/24.
+The write-up should be no more than 3 pages, including tables or graphs.
+Students will present the results of their BSE to the class on 4/25 (20% course grade).